Written by: Hailey Motooka, Bonnie Feldman, DDS, MBA, Ellen M. Martin

 Robert kicked off the symposium right away by asking perhaps the most pressing question on everyone’s mind:

-How close are we to treating celiac disease?
 Is any real progress being made in clinical research trials for celiac disease?

 The answer is yes.
 Ten years ago, research for celiac disease was mainly observational and epidemiological.
 Whereas now, there’s a significant amount of progress in interventional research.
 In fact, within the next few months an agent called Larazotide acetate will become the first drug for celiac disease to enter into the final phase III part of clinical trials.